jreinhardt/handkerchief/README.rst

    # using pip
    pip install -r requirements.txt

-For Windows there is an installer for Python available from the [Python Website](http://www.python.org/downloads), and the rest can be installed via
+For Windows there is an installer for Python available from the `Python Website <http://www.python.org/downloads>`_, and the rest can be installed via pip:
-pip:

 .. code:: bash